CHAMBER WORKS

 at The Church of The Lighted Window, La Canada, CA. In April, 2001

-Since most of my music is programmatic by nature, it seems rather
+Since most of my music is programmatic by nature, it seems

 titles of the movements reflect the moods created within them as well